Madonna as a gay icon: Commentaries

-Madonna relationship with gay community has attracted commentaries by media and scholars, defined by Samuel R. Murrian from Parade in 2019, as an "unique, historic connection to the LGBTQ community".
-Her figure resonated across different decades in the community, with a The Advocate editor commenting in the 1990s, "the gay world... gets Madonna in a big way".
-Commenting about her then-massive appeal, academic Pamela Robertson from University of Notre Dame, wrote in Guilty pleasures (1996), that critics argue that many gay men and lesbians identify with "Madonna's power and independence".
-Sonya Andermahr from University of Northampton asserted that Madonna's popularity among lesbians is due to her self-determination and autonomy.
+Relationship

-Michael Musto also said: "Her pride, flamboyance, and glamour reach out to gay guys as much as her refusal to be victimized strikes a chord in lesbians".
-Musto also said that Madonna offers a more quitable model, different from Judy Garland, identified as a gay icon/tragic figure.
-Judith Peraino, music professor at Cornell University described that Madonna's early hypersexuality had particular resonance with gay men.
+Her reception and relationship with gay community has attracted commentaries by media and scholars, defined by Samuel R. Murrian from Parade in 2019, as a "unique, historic connection to the LGBTQ community".
+Her figure resonated across different decades in the community, with a The Advocate editor commenting in the 1990s, "the gay world ... gets Madonna in a big way".
+In Madonna as Postmodern Myth (2002), Guilbert defined how she became an "indispensable part of the gay cultural landscape".
+Judith Peraino, music professor at Cornell University also adds that Madonna's early hypersexuality had particular resonance with gay men.
 It was also commented that "the gay attraction to Madonna includes her ubiquitous transformations of image, liberated sexuality and elaborate and often campy stage antics".
+Commenting about her then-massive appeal, Pamela Robertson from University of Notre Dame, wrote in Guilty pleasures (1996), that critics argue that many gay men and lesbians identify with "Madonna's power and independence".
+In 2001, Sonya Andermahr from University of Northampton asserted that her popularity among lesbians is due to her self-determination and autonomy.
+In the 1990s, Michael Musto stated: "Her pride, flamboyance, and glamour reach out to gay guys as much as her refusal to be victimized strikes a chord in lesbians".
+Musto also said that Madonna offers a more equitable model, different from Judy Garland, identified as a gay icon/tragic figure.

-On the other hand, however, over her career various from community have rejected and tried to cancel Madonna, according to various observers.
-In the 1990s, sexologist Carol Queen wrote about the rejection of Madonna by various gay and lesbian communities during the release of her first book Sex.
-In 2023, editor Matthew Rettenmund explored a decline amid newer generations, saying she is "frequently rejected" and even at times some with "trying to erase or demonize her past efforts".
-Similarly, Brazilian writer and academic Renato Gonçalves, in a conversation with Terra Networks in 2020, explored how many from community tried to cancel her with her erratic posts during the COVID-19 lockdowns.
-With Madonna becoming reflexive, she was criticized by using a hashtag "#DidItFirst" when Lil Nas X kissed a male dancer in 2021.
-Lil himself, defended Madonna saying "me and Madonna are friends.
-It's a joke".
+Over the course of her career, however, other reviewers have observed a rejection from various both in her prime and latest decades.
+Alone in the 1990s, sexologist Carol Queen wrote about the rejection by various gay and lesbian communities during the release of her first book Sex.
+In 2015, Michelle Visage also commented a decline in newer generations.
+Similarly, in 2023, editor Matthew Rettenmund explored a decline amid newer generations, saying she is "frequently rejected" and even at times some with "trying to erase or demonize her past efforts".
+Speaking about Internet culture, however, in 2023, Washington Post explored how various gay icons, including Madonna, have been referred to as "mother(s)".

-Queer theory, and studies
+Academic

-Madonna attained significant academic attention, including in queer studies, being identified as a symbol of queer studies for years.
-A group of her then scholars worked in queer theory.
-In the mid-1990s, scholar Michael R. Real in Exploring media culture: A guide (1996) summed up that studies of Madonna by Patton (1993), Henderson (1993), and Schwichtenberg (1993) read her contribution in the community, and how "they find densely coded references with rich meaning for gays and lesbians in Madonna texts".
+Over decades, Madonna has received significant academic attention, including areas like queer studies.
+She was identified as a symbol of queer studies.
+A group of her then scholars worked also in queer theory.
+Scholar Michael R. Real in Exploring Media Culture: A Guide (1996) summed up that studies of Madonna by Patton (1993), Henderson (1993), and Schwichtenberg (1993) read her contribution in the community.